MikeRogers0/puma-ngrok-tunnel/README.md

 config.hosts << /[a-z0-9]+\.samplerailsapp.test/
 ```

-This will whitelist the ngrok subdomain to access your rails host.
+This will safe-list the ngrok subdomain to access your rails host.

 ## License